phillcoxon/loadwatch/readme.md

 For a single CPU server using '4' for the load level is fairly typical.

+Set REMOVE for the number of days to retain logwatch highload reports.

 ### Set up Cron

-Next, edit your crontab and insert the entry below which will run loadwatch.sh every 20 minutes to check server load and generate a report of the load is over the set threshold.
+Next, edit your crontab and insert the entry below which will run loadwatch.sh every 2-5 minutes to check server load and generate a report of the load is over the set threshold.
+For example, we can set a crontab for every 3 minutes:

 ```
 crontab -e